 Exploring Mormon Thought: Volume 2, The Problems of Theism and the Love of God

-Also available in ebook for the Amazon Kindle, Barnes and Noble Nook, Apple Books, and Kobo eReader.
+Also available in ebook for the Kindle, Nook, Apple, and Kobo.

 Book Description:In volume 2 of the series, Exploring Mormon Thought: The Problems of Theism and the Love of God, Blake Ostler explores issues related to soteriology, or the theory of salvation.
 He argues that the commitment that God loves us and respects our dignity as persons entails that God must leave us free to choose whether to have a saving relationship with him.
 He explores the “logic of love” and argues that the LDS doctrine of a "war in heaven" embodies the commitment that God leaves us free to choose whether to enter into relationship with God.
 He explores the nature of inter-personal prayer and the contributions of LDS beliefs to a robust prayer dialogue.
 He offers a view consistent with LDS commitments that makes sense out of asking God to assist others, to alter the natural environment and to grow in relationship with God.